 Most programs include at least some classroom time up front and perhaps again at the end.
 Information is available to help attendees with marketing and business concerns during classroom time.
 However, the bulk of the typical seminar agenda covers pouring overlayments, selecting or conceiving a design, sawcutting, staining, placing and finishing fresh concrete, and working with color hardeners, release powders and stamping tools.

-At The Stamp Store in Oklahoma City, OK, the three-day seminars are taught monthly by Doug Bannister.
+At The Stamp Store in Oklahoma City, OK, the three-day seminars are taught monthly.
 Bannister is another lifelong concrete guy who has been installing decorative concrete “since the early 1980s, before it was heard of much,” according to his colleague Linda Nicholas.
 “He has a lot of experience and he explains the techniques well.
 Attendees at our seminars are amazed at how much he knows and how easy it is to learn from him.”

-Virtually all the seminars offered are sponsored by manufacturers of specific decorative concrete products and systems, and consequently, they don’t hide the fact that they hope their seminar participants will buy their products upon completion of the program.
-Some require a minimum purchase, although most do not.
-As Harris puts it, “At a Scofield seminar, I’m going to promote the use of Scofield products.
-Others will promote the use of their products, and that’s only reasonable to expect.
+Virtually all the seminars offered are sponsored by manufacturers of specific decorative concrete products and systems, and consequently, they don’t hide the fact that they hope their seminar participants will buy products upon completion of the program.
+Some require a minimum purchase, although most don’t.
+As Harris puts it, “At a Scofield seminar, I promote the use of Scofield products.
+Others promote the use of their products, and that’s only reasonable to expect.
 But I get angry when I hear people attend seminars where someone in a suit teaches them how to stamp concrete.
 That sounds more like a glorified sales pitch than real education in techniques.
 He’s not doing the industry any favors.
-Quality education leads to quality installations, which increase awareness and demand, which helps the industry as a whole.”
+Quality education leads to quality installations, which increases awareness and demand, which helps the industry as a whole.”

 Various Seminar Locations